parkhyey/cafe-website/README.md

 # simple-website-project
 This is my first website built using HTML/CSS and pure JavaScript.
-The website meets below requirements.
-The form on the contact page uses Ajax via POST.
+The form on the contact page uses Ajax via POST and submit data to http://httpbin.org/post The website meets below requirements.

 # Requirements
   1. The webpages should be presentable as a whole; the interface should be user friendly (text should be easy to read).